angelamchoi/angelamchoi/README.md

 - 🔭 I’m currently working on plutonotes, a web app for sharing class notes using Node.js, Express, and MongoDB.
 - 🌱 I’m currently learning SQL & Python.
 - 👯 I’m looking to collaborate on any education or social justice related projects.
-- 💬 Ask me about founding an edtech startup.
+- 💬 Ask me about founding an edtech startup and changing careers.
 - 📫 How to reach me: angelamchoi@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I love to box!

-### Projects I'm proud of
+### 🐱‍💻 Projects I'm proud of
 🃏 **Matching Card Game** is a browser based game with a multiplication twist.
 Match the same cards.
 When there is a correct match, the user will solve a multiplication problem and will receive extra points.

 💻Technologies Used: HTML, CSS, JavaScript